CQD-SHAP: Explainable Complex Query Answering via Shapley Values: Background

-\paragraph{Neurosymbolic Query Answering} In practice, knowledge graphs are often incomplete and so is the result of a symbolic approach.
-Neurosymbolic complex query answering models~\cite{Ren2023Neural} address this limitation by attempting to infer missing information and produce approximate answer sets.
-For our evaluation, we assume that we have a complete knowledge graph $G_{\mathrm{test}}$.
-From this, we randomly sample a subset of its triples, yielding the incomplete knowledge graph $G_{\mathrm{valid}} \subseteq G_{\mathrm{test}}$.
-We then train an approximate, neurosymbolic query answering model on $G_{\mathrm{valid}}$, use it to answer queries, and compare the answers (by the neurosymbolic approach executed on $G_{\mathrm{valid}}$) to the ground truth answers obtained by executing a symbolic query answering approach on $G_{\mathrm{test}}$.
-The goal of the neurosymbolic model is to approximate the answers that a symbolic method would return on the complete graph---despite only having access to the incomplete graph during training.
+\paragraph{Neurosymbolic Query Answering.} In practice, KGs are often incomplete and so is the result of a symbolic approach.
+Neurosymbolic CQA models~\cite{Ren2024Neural} address this limitation by inferring missing information and producing approximate answer sets.
+For evaluation, we assume access to a complete knowledge graph $G_{\mathrm{test}}$, from which we randomly sample a subset of triples to construct an incomplete graph $G_{\mathrm{valid}} \subseteq G_{\mathrm{test}}$.
+We train a neurosymbolic CQA model on $G_{\mathrm{valid}}$, use it to answer queries, and compare its predictions to ground-truth answers obtained by executing a symbolic approach on $G_{\mathrm{test}}$.
+The goal of the neurosymbolic model is to approximate the answers that a symbolic method would return on the complete graph, despite only having access to the incomplete graph during training.

-\paragraph{Complex Query Decomposition (CQD)} The goal of CQD~\cite{Arakelyan2021CQD} is to find a mapping from variables to entities that maximizes the score of $\mathcal{Q}$, as shown in Equation~\eqref{eq:dnf_argmax}.
+\paragraph{Complex Query Decomposition (CQD).} The goal of CQD~\cite{Arakelyan2021CQD} is to find a mapping from variables to entities that maximizes the score of $\mathcal{Q}$, as shown in Equation~\eqref{eq:dnf_argmax}.
 For this, CQD computes a prediction score $\rho(\mathbf{e}_s, \mathbf{e}_p, \mathbf{e}_o)$ for each atom in the query, based on the embedding vectors of its subject, predicate, and object, $\mathbf{e}_s, \mathbf{e}_p, \mathbf{e}_o \in \mathbb{R}^{\ell}$, where $\ell$ denotes the embedding dimension.
-CQD then aggregates these scores using continuous generalizations of the logical operators, such as t-norms for conjunctions and t-conorms for disjunctions---denoted here as $\top$ and $\perp$, respectively.
+These scores are then aggregated using continuous generalizations of logical operators, such as t-norms ($\top$) for conjunctions and t-conorms ($\perp$) for disjunctions.

 Let $z(e_i)=(a_1^1 \top \cdots \top a_{n_1}^1)\ \perp \cdots \perp (a_1^d \top \cdots \top a_{n_d}^d)$ denote the score assigned by the neurosymbolic CQA model to entity $e_i \in \mathcal{E}_A$ as a candidate answer to the query $\mathcal{Q}$.
 To compute this score, we substitute $V_A \leftarrow e_i$ and replace the remaining variables with the entities that maximize the final score.